mttmcgrgr/url-fetcher/README.md

   endpoint which returns information about the job.
 If the job has been processed, the user will see "still processing" otherwise the user will see the job is "complete" along with the html from the job's url.

-### future implementations
-  future implementations will incorporate more specific error handling in front end backend (i.e. checking if id is outside of range or if url is non-unique in the queue when creating a job)